appsmithorg/appsmith-docs/website/docs/getting-started/setup/environment-variables.md

 ## Signup and login

-With Appsmith, you have the ability to manage user access and authentication methods in your instance.
+With Appsmith, you can manage user access and authentication methods in your instance.
 This helps streamline logins and control who can create accounts on the platform.

 #### `APPSMITH__FORM_LOGIN_DISABLED`